-The Alexandria Economic Development Partnership (AEDP) and the City of Alexandria today announced that eight Alexandria-based business associations will receive funding to help them build organizational capacity and grow their programs to support local businesses through the ALX B2B Business Association Grant Program.
+The Alexandria Economic Development Partnership (AEDP) and the City of Alexandria announced in October 2022 that eight Alexandria-based business associations would receive funding to help them build organizational capacity and grow their programs to support local businesses through the ALX B2B Business Association Grant Program.

 A total of approximately $535,000 will be awarded to the following established and emerging organizations to better serve businesses in Alexandria.